 cryptographer Nick Szabo back in the ’90s in his article “Smart

-Contracts: Building Blocks for Digital Markets
+Contracts: Building Blocks for Digital Markets.”
+To understand

 the philosophy behind how they work, let’s take Szabo’s vending machine